 2005 - Cyber Monday

 In the early 2000s, retailers started noticing the trend of shoppers going online the Monday after Thanksgiving weekend.
 With the spread of high-speed home internet and mobile connectivity, retailers jumped at the chance to extend the holiday shopping weekend and Cyber Monday was born.
-By 2017, Americans were spending $6.6 billion online during Cyber Monday sales events, just shy of the $7.9 billion spent on Black Friday itself, both online and in stores.
+By 2023, Americans were spending more than $12 billion online during Cyber Monday sales events.

 2006 - Black Friday Mayhem Turns Violent

 This is when things started getting ugly.
 At a mall in Utah, 15,000 shoppers overwhelmed security and employees, tearing through merchandise looking for the best “doorbuster” deals.
 At a Virginia Best Buy, shoppers got in fistfights over line-jumping.
 And 10 people in California were injured scrambling for 500 prize balloons.
-The first Black Friday death came in 2013, when frenzied shoppers in Long Island tragically trampled Walmart employee Jdimytai Damour.
-According to Black Friday Death Count, there have been 10 deaths and 111 injuries since 2006.
+According to Black Friday Death Count, there have been 17 deaths and 125 injuries since 2006.

 2010 - And What About Saturday?

 The transition of Thanksgiving weekend from a cozy family get-together to a full-on shopping extravaganza neared completion in 2010 with the creation of Small Business Saturday.
 The idea came from credit card company American Express, which promoted the new shopping day by offering small businesses free online ads in 2011.
 Riding the consumer trend of buying local, total Saturday sales soon overtook Black Friday numbers.
-By 2015, 95 million shoppers spent a total of $16.2 billion at local shops and restaurants on Small Business Saturday.
+By 2023, shoppers spent a total of $17 billion at local shops and restaurants on Small Business Saturday.